Örebro Synod

-The Örebro Synod took place at Candlemas in Örebro in Sweden in 1529.
+The Örebro Synod took place at Candlemas (February 2), the 40th day of the Christmas season) in Örebro in Sweden in 1529.
 It was the first Synod in Sweden since the introduction of the Protestant Swedish Reformation in 1527, and regarded as the theological completion of the Reformation, following the economic policy of the Reformation introduced at the Reduction of Gustav I of Sweden in 1527.
 It did not abolish the Catholic rituals, but adopted a policy aimed to make them slowly cease to be performed.

 The theological reforms were at this point not radically changed.
 There were three important reforms taken at this synod: